 - Wear glasses prescribed by your eye care provider.

 - Remember to use the 20-20-20 rule.
 “If you are staring at any screen for a long period, take a break every 20 minutes.
 Look at a distance about 20 feet away for at least 20 seconds.
 This gives your eyes a needed rest,” says Dr. Pasol.

 A sudden onset of visual loss may be temporary or may result in a permanent impairment.
-In either case, a complete ophthalmic exam should be performed to determine the cause of the symptoms.
+In either case, you should ask you doctor for a complete ophthalmic exam to determine the cause of the symptoms.
 Some causes include carotid artery disease, retinal or optic nerve ischemia, retinal vein blockages or retinal detachments.

 If you suffer a change in your vision, please consult your eye care provider.
-Call Bascom Palmer Eye Institute toll-free at 888-845-0002 to schedule an appointment at any of its five locations.
+Call Bascom Palmer Eye Institute toll-free at 888-845-0002 to schedule an appointment at one of its convenient locations.